andyjianzhou/SocialFi/README.md

 ## ⚖️ License

-Lenster-BCharity is open-sourced software licensed under the © [Mozilla Public License 2.0](LICENSE).
+BCharity is open-sourced software licensed under the Lenster with © [Mozilla Public License 2.0](LICENSE).